About PCI Microbiology

 • Ensures that, as far as possible, the recommenders and referees have no conflict of interest with the content or authors of the study being evaluated.

-PCI Microbiol does not guarantee the evaluation or recommendation of all submitted preprints.
-Only preprints considered interesting by at least one competent recommender (equivalent to an associate editor in a classical journal) will be peer reviewed.
+PCI Microbiology does not guarantee the evaluation or recommendation of all submitted preprints.
+Only preprints considered interesting by at least one competent recommender (equivalent to an associate editor in a classical journal) will be peer-reviewed.
 The interest of the preprint, as determined by the recommender, can relate to its context, the scientific question addressed, the methodology, or the results.
-PCI Microbiol has a large number of recommenders, ensuring a considerable diversity of interests.
-The recommendations published by PCI Microbiol are designed to draw the attention of the research community to the qualities of the article, including the subjective reasons for the recommender’s interest in it.
+PCI Microbiology has a large number of recommenders, ensuring a considerable diversity of interests.
+The recommendations published by PCI Microbiology are designed to draw the attention of the research community to the qualities of the article, including the subjective reasons for the recommender’s interest in it.

 Request for acknowledgement